BrandonjBradley/CS-4120/Documentation/Initial Schedule.md

 #Week 1
 -	Create schedule
--	Make Github accounts
+-	Create a GitHub repsitory, add collaborators, and make a first commit
+-	Contact advisor:
--	Contact advisor for algorithm rules clarification, and for which version of Microsoft office we must support.
+-		for algorithm rules clarification, and for which version of Microsoft office we must support.
 -	Install VB

 #Week 2